probml/pml2-book/README.md

 This repo is used to store the pdf for
 <a href="https://probml.github.io/pml-book/book2.html">book 2</a>
+(see "releases" tab on RHS).
-(see "downloadable assets" on RHS), and to keep track of downloads and issues, in a way which can be trakced separately than for
+This lets me keep track of downloads and issues in a way which can be tracked separately from
 <a href="https://probml.github.io/pml-book/book1.html">book 1</a>.